BEFORE

 and future of the members of that generation.”

-It is possible that physical life itself has “meaning”.
+correct or not, it is possible that physical life itself has “meaning”.
 Simply

 living your life from birth to death may be a meaningful life.
 The true nature